Traditional Kilt

 Understand the Types of Kilt Fabrics

-• Wool: Kilts are traditionally made from wool.
+• Wool: Traditional Kilt are traditionally made from wool.
 They offer excellent insulation, durability, and a classic look.
 Kilts can be either lightweight or heavyweight.
 Lightweight wool is suitable for warmer climates or casual wear.
 In contrast, heavyweight wool provides more warmth and is ideal for colder weather.

 • Polyester: Polyester kilts are popular for those seeking a more affordable and low-maintenance option.
 These kilts are resistant to wrinkles and stains, making them easy to care for.
 However, they may have a different traditional feel and breathability than wool.